-For the management of the users, open the Users form in the Administration section of the main menu.
+To manage the users, open the Users form in the Administration section of the main menu, see Figure 77.

+Figure 77: Users Administration Form

 The first part of this configuration form contains an overview of all existing users.
-The table below describes the meaning of the buttons.
+Table 73 describes the meaning of the buttons on every user's right.

 Button Description Lock Locks the user account.
-This user is not allowed to log in to the router, neither to the web interface or to SSH.
+This user is not allowed to log in to the router, neither to the web interface nor to SSH.
 Change Password Allows you to change the password for the corresponding user.
 Valid characters are not restricted.
 Delete Deletes the user account.